The Embodied

 So what am I?
 What else is left?

-They suggested that what you are is the mere fact of perception; that you are simply experience itself - the contents of which have nothing to do with you.
-Which are so deeply out of your control, they can be changed with drugs, lies, dreams and any number of neurological manipulations.
-They called this pure awareness “sākṣi,” the witness.
+Maybe what I am is the mere fact of perception; experience itself – the contents of which have nothing to do with me.
+Which are so deeply out of my control, they can be changed with drugs, lies, dreams and any number of neurological manipulations.
+The ancient Hindus would call this pure awareness “sākṣi,” the witness.

 This was what I saw.
 I saw a body with no experience.
 No transduction of the external world into qualia.
 No one to bear witness.
 Whoever owned this body no longer was tied to it.
 It had been shed as old clothes described so many years ago in the Gītā.
 And though I don’t know whether the life force that once occupied these remains assumed a new set, I do know, for certain, that it no longer resides here.

-I’ve heard many perspectives from friends and fellow medical students.
+I’ve heard many perspectives from friends and fellow medical students about dissection.
 For many, the feeling of cutting open a cadaver is uneventful, as if disassembling a pen in a boring English class and painstakingly putting it back together while the professor drones on about Eliot.

 For others still, dissection comes as a surprise.
 They hope, as they cut, to find something to prove the exceptionalness of humanity.
 To separate life from the material world.
+An organ just for us.
+Or at the very least, a sign.
 But they come up short every time.
 For the body simply is just blood, guts, and viscera.

-I reject all of these perspectives.
-Though the body is necessary to host life, and is how that life is permitted to interact with the material world, it should not be conflated with life itself.
+I have come to reject all of these perspectives.
+I know the body is necessary to host life, and it is how that life is permitted to interact with the material world, but now I also know that it should not be conflated with life itself.
 Just as a projector screen is necessary to watch a movie but has nothing at all to do with the content of the movie.
-Undoubtedly, changes in the surface of the canvas would effect what is displayed, but the movie is the story told and ultimately isn’t about the canvas.
+Undoubtedly, changes in the surface of the canvas affect what is displayed, but the movie is the story told – it exists beyond the screen.

-No, this realization perhaps puts even more pressure on me to perform.
-For who gives their most prized belonging for the simple benefit of teaching a stranger?
-I need not lament over violating this man’s body.
+I know I don’t need to lament over violating this man’s body.
 But I do need to lose sleep over making sure I honor it.
-For which I need to observe, to study, to learn, and to cut carefully.
+And so I study, I learn, and I cut carefully.